GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

   configAdapterName: kubernetes
   # -- The config backend adapter that will hold Gluu secret layer. google|kubernetes
   configSecretAdapter: kubernetes
+  # -- Base64 encoded service account.
+The sa must have roles/secretmanager.admin to use Google secrets and roles/spanner.databaseUser to use Spanner.
+  cnGoogleApplicationCredentials: /etc/jans/conf/google-credentials.json
   config-api:
     # -- Name of the config-api service.
 Please keep it as default.
     configApiServerServiceName: config-api
     # -- Boolean flag to enable/disable the config-api chart.
     enabled: true
+    # -- App loggers can be configured to define where the logs will be redirected to and the level of each in which it should be displayed.
+    appLoggers:
+      # -- configapi.log target
+      configApiLogTarget: "STDOUT"
+      # -- configapi.log level
+      configApiLogLevel: "INFO"
   # -- Fully qualified domain name to be used for Gluu installation.
 This address will be used to reach Gluu services.
   fqdn: demoexample.gluu.org
+  # -- GCE storage kind if using Google disks
+  gcePdStorageType: pd-standard
   # -- Boolean flag to enable mapping global.lbIp  to global.fqdn inside pods on clouds that provide static ip for loadbalancers.
 On cloud that provide only addresses to the LB this flag will enable a script to actively scan config.configmap.lbAddr and update the hosts file inside the pods automatically.
   isFqdnRegistered: false
   istio: